MrAlexSee/InterviewTopics/README.md

 #### Basic

-Average cases are presented.
+Average cases for time complexity are presented.
 BST is assumed to be balanced, hashing a simple item is assumed to be constant-time.
-For the hash table worst-case for all operations is O(n).
+For the hash table the worst-case for all operations is O(n).

 Structure  | Access   | Search   | Insert/delete  | Space
 ---------- | -------- | ---------| -------------- | -------